birdandhike.com logo

 Mojave National Preserve is located about 2 hours south of Las Vegas.

 From Las Vegas, drive south on Interstate-15 into California.
 About 25 miles past the California-Nevada state line, exit the interstate onto Cima Road (Table 1, Site 0830).
 Top off your gas tank here, then drive south for 17.6 miles to T-intersection with Cima-Kelso Road.
 Turn right onto Cima-Kelso Road and drive west for about 0.1 miles to Cima (Site 0831), which is in the center of Mojave National Preserve.
-Limited services in Cima include a phone, a post office, and a the Cima Store, but no gasoline.
+Cima town used to have a phone, a post office, and the Cima Store, but it seems to be a ghost town now.
 From the T-intersection in Cima, continue south on the Cima-Kelso Road for 18.7 miles to the Kelso Depot Visitor Center (Site 1269).

 mojave national preserve